scottwestover/scottwestover.dev/hugo-site/content/post/2024/08/solitaire-phaser-3-tutorial-5/index.md

 So one last thing we are going to do before we jump into our `Solitaire` class, is we are going to create a class to model one of our foundation piles.
 For the foundation piles, we will need to be able to support the following functionality:

-* Have properties to keep track of the card suit that goes on that pile and the current value of the pile.
+* Have properties to keep track of the card suit that goes on that pile, and the current value of the pile.
-* Have methods to reset the initial value of the foundation pile and to add a new card to the foundation pile.
+* Have methods to reset the initial value of the foundation pile, and to add a new card to the foundation pile.

 To do this, create a new file in the `src/lib` folder called `foundation-pile.ts`, and add the following code to the file: